ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab1.md

 - **MergeContent** merges a group of JSON FlowFiles together based on a number of FlowFiles and packages them into a single FlowFile.

+- **PutFile** writes the contents of the FlowFile to a desired directory on the local filesystem.

 Follow the step above to add these processors.
 You should obtain the image below:

 ![added_processors_nifi_part1](/assets/learning-ropes-nifi-lab-series/lab1-build-nifi-dataflow/added_processors_nifi_part1.png)